 The SECAT Program will now encourage the displacement of conventional trucks and buses with zero and near-zero emission heavy-duty vehicles.
 This will allow regional fleets to better leverage state and federal grants and promote the technology in the region.
 As part of other efforts with the SMAQMD and SACOG, these vehicles will play a key role in meeting regional commitments to greenhouse gas and community air protection goals.

 For more details about SECAT, please review the guidelines below:

 2018 SECAT Guidelines

-Owners are encouraged to download and complete an application or contact a local truck dealer for more information.
-If you have questions regarding the SECAT guidelines, please contact Kristian Damkier at (916) 874-4892 or firstname.lastname@example.org.
+Applicants are encouraged to fill out the online application form or download, complete, print, and mail an application form or contact a local truck dealer for more information.
+If you have questions regarding the SECAT guidelines, please contact Kristian Damkier, or Gina O'Neal using the links below.